rathumbel/Techsoup-Sewik-Project/README.md

 * If a certain intersection on a road is dangerous and not well-planned many accidents happen there.
 Using our tool it's easy to see which spots or intersections should be rebuild to make roads safe.
 * The information about the accident can be added in real time.
 It may be helpful for drivers who can change their route and not waste their time in traffic jams.

+### Where did the project idea came from ?

+We got the idea from a foundation called techsoup that holds hackthon each tuesday for one hour .

 # Application Architecture

 Our tool is a full-stack web application.
 Backend is based on java  spring ( gradle  project ).We have a web server which is connected to a PostgreSQL database.
 The databes stores information about single accidents.
 Here you can see which type of information is stored: